vincent252/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Huijie Tang is a senior student majoring in computer science at the University of Michigan.
+My name is Huijie Tang.
+I am a senior student majoring in computer science at the University of Michigan.
 His research interest lies in multimodal learning and natural language processing.